coderokk/chim_bot/README.md

 This repository contains a simplified example of integrating a Telegram processing service with an AWS SQS queue and DynamoDB table.
-It consists of two components written in Python:
+It consists of two components written in Python, plus an optional Java implementation of the worker:

 * `service/` – a FastAPI application that communicates with a Telegram bot, downloads the resulting files, and uploads them to a configured S3 bucket.
-* `worker/` – a small worker that polls an SQS queue for tasks, updates their status in DynamoDB, and calls the FastAPI service.
+* `worker/` – a small Python worker that polls an SQS queue for tasks, updates their status in DynamoDB, and calls the FastAPI service.
+* `java-worker/` – an alternative Java implementation of the worker using AWS SDK v2.
+It performs the same logic as the Python worker.

 ## Service